apache/qpid-proton/proton-c/bindings/cpp/docs/io.md

 that allows you to implement the Proton API over alternative IO or threading libraries.

-The `proton::io::connection_engine` class converts an AMQP-encoded byte stream, read from any IO source, into `proton::messaging_handler` calls.
+The `proton::io::connection_driver` class converts an AMQP-encoded byte stream, read from any IO source, into `proton::messaging_handler` calls.
 It generates an AMQP-encoded byte stream as output that can be written to any IO destination.

-The connection engine is deliberately very simple and low level.
+The connection driver is deliberately very simple and low level.
 It performs no IO of its own, no thread-related locking, and is written in simple C++98-compatible code.

-The connection engine can be used standalone as an AMQP translator, or you can implement the following two interfaces to provide a complete implementation of the Proton API that can run any Proton application:
+The connection dirver can be used standalone as an AMQP translator, or you can implement the following two interfaces to provide a complete implementation of the Proton API that can run any Proton application: